£sd: Colloquial terms

-A five-shilling piece was called a crown or a dollar.

-A ten-shilling note was sometimes known as "half a bar".
-It was first printed in 1914 by the Treasury during World War I to conserve silver.
-These early Treasury notes (especially the 1st and 2nd Series from 1914 to 1917) were nicknamed "Bradburys", from the prominent stylized signature of Sir John Bradbury, Permanent Secretary to the Treasury (1913–1919).

-A pound was called a "nicker" or "quid".
-The term "quid" is said to originate from the Latin phrase quid pro quo.
-A pound coin, or sovereign, was called a "sov" or "thick 'un" (because it was thicker than a shilling).
-A pound note was called a "bar" or "sheet" (from its rectangular shape) or simply a "note" (e.g., "You owe me 50 notes").

-The larger denomination notes (£5, £10, £20, £50, £100, £200, £500, and £1,000) printed from the 18th century to 1943 were called "white notes" because they were printed on lightweight white paper with the text in black ink.

 In popular culture

-The currency of knuts, sickles and galleons in the Harry Potter books is a parody of the £sd system, with 29 knuts to a sickle and 17 sickles to a galleon.
+The currency of Knuts, Sickles and Galleons in the Harry Potter books is a parody of the £sd system, with 29 Knuts to a Sickle and 17 Sickles to a Galleon.
 It serves as the currency of the Wizarding World, while pounds are still used by Muggles, the non-magical people.

 Lysergic acid diethylamide was sometimes called "pounds, shillings and pence" during the 1960s, because of the abbreviation LSD.
 The English rock group the Pretty Things released a 1966 single titled "£.s.d." that highlighted the double entendre.
 The Chemical Defence Experimental Establishment called the first field trial with LSD as a chemical weapon "Moneybags" as a pun.

 The score of 26 at darts (one dart in each of the top three spaces) was sometimes called "half-a-crown" as late as the 1990s, though this did start to confuse the younger players.
-26 is also referred to as "Breakfast", since 2/6 or half a crown was the standard cost for breakfast pre-decimalisation.
+A 26 score is also referred to as "Breakfast", since 2/6, or half a crown, was the standard cost for breakfast pre-decimalisation.